kelvinelove/neoncode/README.md

  Make your code think it got a Visa and moved to Tokyo...

-A [Brackets](https://github.com/adobe/brackets) theme with neon effects and shadows.
+A theme for @Adobe's [Brackets](https://github.com/adobe/brackets) IDE with neon effects and shadows.

 ## How to install
 1. Select **Brackets > File > Extension Manager...**